dean95/design-patterns/src/main/kotlin/DesignDoc.md

 ### Conclusion
 * Users of a module need only understand the abstraction provided by its interface.
 * Modules should be deep, so that they have simple interfaces for the common use cases, yet still provide significant functionality.

+## Information Hiding (and Leakage)
+* This chapter discusses techniques for creating deep modules.

+### Information hiding
+* The most important technique for achieving deep modules is **information hiding**.
+* Each module should encapsulate a few pieces of knowledge, which is embedded in the module’s implementation but does not appear in its interface, so it is not visible to other modules.
+  * Example - How to parse JSON documents.
+* The hidden information includes data structures and algorithms related to the mechanism.
+* Information hiding reduces complexity in two ways:
+  * It simplifies the interface to a module
+  * Information hiding makes it easier to evolve the system

+### Information leakage
+* Information leakage occurs when a design decision is reflected in multiple modules which creates a dependency between the modules.

+> **Red Flag: Information Leakage**
+>
+>Information leakage occurs when the same knowledge is used in multiple places, such as two different classes that both understand the format of a particular type of file.

+### Temporal decomposition
+* In temporal decomposition, the structure of a system corresponds to the time order in which operations will occur.

+> **Red Flag: Temporal Decomposition**
+>
+> In temporal decomposition, execution order is reflected in the code structure: operations that happen at different times are in different methods or classes.
+If the same knowledge is used at different points in execution, it gets encoded in multiple places, resulting in information leakage.

+#### Default values
+* Interfaces should be designed to make the common case as simple as possible.
+* Modules should do "the right thing" without being explicitly asked.
+* The most common use case should be how the module works by default.

+> **Red Flag: Overexposure**
+>
+> If the API for a commonly used feature forces users to learn about other features that are rarely used, this increases the cognitive load on users who don’t need the rarely used features.